noaman680/TripSync/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/c3eec257-d1dd-40a2-b53d-8dd5dfc6bbc3) and start prompting.
+Simply visit the [Site] (https://moonlit-arithmetic-1255d7.netlify.app/) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Netlify and Render will be committed automatically to this repo.

 **Use your preferred IDE**